adamreisnz/seki/README.md

-# The Seki Embeddable Go Player
+# Seki – An Embeddable Go Player
 Seki is a powerful embeddable Go/Baduk/Weiqi player for the modern age.
 It's Simple, Elegant, Compact and Intuitive.

 It provides functionality for reading, parsing, displaying, editing and replaying Go/Baduk/Weiqi game records.